- Templates v Designing Your Own

 Using Images Found Online

-- Check to see that it falls under the Fair Use copyright rules.
-Usually, using an image to illustrate an educational poster is considered fair use.
-Give an attribution.
-If you need more information, contact Penrose for help. http://libguides.whitman.edu/content.php?pid=367618&sid=3009873
+- Check to be sure that the image falls under fair-use copyright rules.
+Typically, an image used to illustrate an educational poster is considered fair use.
+Provide attribution.
+If you need more information, contact Penrose Library for help. http://libguides.whitman.edu/content.php?pid=367618&sid=3009873

 - Online images are low resolution.
-Although the image appears sharp and crisp on your computer screen, it will not enlarge to poster size.
-Many sites, especially microscope image databases, give you the option of downloading a higher resolution image, so choose 220 dpi or slightly higher.
+Although the image appears crisp on your computer screen, it will not be sharp in poster size.
+Many sites, especially microscope image databases, provide the option for higher resolution images.
+Choose 220 dpi or slightly higher.

 Sources for Copyright Free Images